MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-identify-application-settings.md

 - Do the settings need to be moved or altered?

-- Can the first-run process force the application to appear as if it had run already?
+- Can the first-run process force the application to appear as if it ran already?
 If so, does this work correctly, or does it break the application?

 After answering these questions, create a custom **.xml** file to migrate settings.
 Work with the application owner to develop test cases and to determine the file types that need to be migrated for the application.